Refreshing your financial services marketing plan or creating one from scratch? Here’s what you need to know.

 Pro tip: You don’t need to create new content for each financial services marketing plan and goal.
 If you have existing content, you can conduct a content audit to identify opportunities to repurpose that content to suit your current and future needs.

-- Building trust by creating an exceptional digital experience, providing educational and valuable content, and even working with industry influencers
+- Building trust by creating an exceptional digital experience, providing educational and valuable content, and even working with relevant influencers

 - Taking advantage of PPC marketing opportunities on search engines and across key social media platforms

-- Providing relevant content across different channels to create a unified message and build authority
+- Providing relevant, quality content across different channels to create a unified message and build authority

 Regardless of your marketing goals, a big part of your tactics should be aimed at building trust and providing value to the audience.

-Building a marketing plan for your financial services company requires an in-depth understanding of your goals.
-Being extremely specific about what you want to achieve and how you plan to do it will be keys to your success.
+Building a finserv marketing plan requires an in-depth understanding of your goals and regular audits to ensure you’re meeting them.
+When creating yours, being specific about what you want to achieve and how you plan to do it will be key to your success.